huggingface/blog/sagemaker-huggingface-llm.md

 # Define Model and Endpoint configuration parameter
 hf_model_id = "OpenAssistant/pythia-12b-sft-v8-7k-steps" # model id from huggingface.co/models
-use_quantization = False # wether to use quantization or not instance_type = "ml.g5.12xlarge" # instance type to use for deployment
+use_quantization = False # whether to use quantization or not instance_type = "ml.g5.12xlarge" # instance type to use for deployment
 number_of_gpu = 4 # number of gpus to use for inference and tensor parallelism health_check_timeout = 300 # Increase the timeout for the health check to 5 minutes for downloading the model